MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 =============

 This format is not compatible with the Image Renderer and MicroUI.
-It can be used by MicroUI addon libraries which provide their own image management procedures.
+It can be used by MicroUI addon libraries which provide their image management procedures.

 Advantages: